ClaudiuChelcea/Presentation-Website/README.txt

 # Chelcea Claudiu Marian

-This is a simple CV presentation website developed in HTML & Python.
+This is a simple CV presentation website developed in HTML & CSS & Python.

 The server side was implemented using Python's framework Flask and the webpages were build with HTML & CSS and bootstrap.